 At the heart of the village is Jim Deva Plaza, right next to the rainbow crosswalks, which honours one of Vancouver’s gay pioneers and community heroes.
 A stylish aquamarine speaker’s corner is also a very fitting tribute to Jim, as many who knew him would agree.
 Just steps away from his legendary Little Sister’s Book & Art Emporium, this is also where many begin their visit to LGBTQ2+ welcoming Vancouver.

-Events galore highlight Vancouver’s LGBTQ2+ annual calendar, and 2020 will be no exception.
+Events galore highlight Vancouver’s LGBTQAI2S+ annual calendar, and 2023 will be no exception.
 One of the first major events of the summer season is the Queer Arts Festival, with 11 days of visual art, performance, theatre, music, dance and literary events, making it one of the top queer arts festivals in the world.

-The Vancouver Pride Society will celebrate the 42nd Anniversary of Pride in 2020.
-Pride festivities stretch out over more than a month long schedule, kicking off with East Side Pride in June, and culminating with the Pride Parade and Sunset Beach Festival on Sunday, August 2, 2020.
+The Vancouver Pride Society produces the annual Pride Parade and Festival at Sunset Beach and Pride festivities stretch out over more than a month long schedule, kicking off with East Side Pride in June, and culminating with the Pride Parade and Sunset Beach Festival on Sunday, August 6, 2023.
 The annual Pride Parade is the largest parade in the city, and with official city status, attracts estimated crowds of hundreds of thousands of spectators each year.
 Be sure to plan well in advance, as hotels and the best event tickets sell out every year.